lxieyang/screenshot-extension/README.md

 4. Go to `chrome://extensions/` (or `edge://extensions/` if you're using MS Edge) and enable `Developer mode`.
 5. Click `Load Unpacked`, then select the `build` folder (which contains a file called `manifest.json`).

+## To use

+- Hold the `Option/Alt` key and drag the mouse to create partial screenshots.
+- Click the extension icon to create full-page screenshots.

 ---

 Michael Xieyang Liu | [Website](https://lxieyang.github.io)